mirkocoric/mirkocoric.github.io/README.md

 ### **Meta** | Senior Software Engineer (Systems) [L5]
 *2021 – 2024 | London, UK*
-* **Architectural Redesign:** Led the redesign of Ads Ranking ML models from mathematical design to implementation, optimizing for ranking precision and system throughput.
+* **Architectural Redesign for Ads Ranking ML models:** Led the redesign of model architecture, owned the end-to-end lifecycle—from mathematical design to implementation—optimizing for ranking precision and system throughput.
-* **Large-Scale Experimentation:** Managed end-to-end lifecycle of ranking models and utilized canary deployment frameworks to validate system-wide changes.
+* **Large-Scale Experimentation & Deployment:** Managed the execution of online A/B tests and utilized canary deployment frameworks to validate model and code changes on production subsets before full-scale launch.
-* **Engineering Excellence:** Drove operational reliability by performing deep-dive root cause analysis on data-shift issues to ensure long-term model stability.
+* **Engineering Excellence & Model Freshness:** Drove operational reliability by performing deep-dive root cause analysis on model snapshot rejections and data-shift issues to maintain real-time model accuracy.
+* **Critical Infrastructure Reliability:** Maintained the stability of production ML infrastructure as part of a 24/7 on-call rotation, responding to high-priority incidents and maintaining production availability standards.
-* **Systemic Feature Consolidation:** Partnered with infrastructure teams to audit and streamline ranking feature sets, reducing overall system complexity.
+* **Systemic Feature Consolidation:** Partnered with infrastructure teams to audit and consolidate the ranking feature set.

 ### **RealNetworks** | Data Scientist / Systems Architect
 *2018 – 2021 | Zagreb, Croatia*